-As of June 30, 2022, the Board's total authorities available for use (i.e. budget) at quarter end are \$41K more when compared to amounts available at the same quarter-end the previous year, from \$11.22 in 2021-22 to \$11.26M in 2022-23.
-Actual YTD expenditures at the end of the first quarter showed an increase of almost \$170K (6% increase), when compared to the same timeframe in 2021-22.
-The first quarter of 2022-23 saw the return of in-person hearings which resulted in increased expenditures for travel and related expenditures such as room rentals and security.
+As of June 30, 2021, the Board's total authorities available for use (i.e. budget) at quarter end were \$2.68 million more when compared to amounts available at the same quarter-end the previous year, from \$8.54M in 2020-21 to \$11.22M in 2021-22.
+Much of the increase can be attributed to the fact that full supply of Main Estimates in 2020-21 was not received until December due to the COVID-19 pandemic and limited session in the spring for Parliament to study supply.
+Actual YTD expenditures at the end of the first quarter showed an increase of almost \$500K (23% increase), when compared to the same timeframe in 2020-21.
+While there was a decrease in spending on travel due to COVID-19 restrictions, this was more than offset by an increase in salary spending for the 10 additional board members appointed during the third quarter in 2020-21 fiscal.